learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 ## Overview

-Int his lesson we'll be looking at the many ways to log with Javascript
+In this lesson we'll be looking at the many ways to log with Javascript

 ## Objectives